-At this time, it is anticipated that suitable community groups will play a significant role in the master planning process, but it is not presumed they will have capacity to undertake the process.
-It is therefore likely that a suitable consultant will be engaged to drive the engagement process.
+At this time, it is anticipated that both the Eden Hill CAN and the Old Perth Road Collective will play a significant role in the community concept planning process but it is not presumed they will have capacity to undertake the process as did Ashfield CAN.
+It is therefore proposed that TOB Officers will drive the engagement process and design a simple concept plan.